roboshoes/cane/docs/net.md

 This is a short hand for [`request`](#request).
 It loads and parses a json file.
 If loading is successful `success` will be called in the context of the `xhr` request and with the parsed JSON as argument.
 `error`, if provided, is called when the call either fails or the recieved JSON is not parsable.
+In the case of an error while converting the response into an JavaScript object, the error callback recieves the `exception` being thrown as well as the recieved `data` and the `status` of the response in that order.
+If the request fails on the request level, the error callback will be called with the `responseText` and the `status` only.

 See also: [`request`](#request)